maxwellscode/mips/README.md

-# mips
+# mips examples
-This repository contains a list of mips source codes
+This is repository that contains a list of mips source code examples.